byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 6. It looks like the software hard-codes Plank mean absorption coefficients as (fourth-order?) polynomial fits?
 Same for WSGG.
 There is no discussion of why this was chosen, how the coefficients were determined, or a characterization of its accuracy.
 Do you observe any problematic behavior with the fourth order polynomials over temperatures from 300 to 3000 K?
 Are these interpolants or regression of data?

 	**This discussion was purposely omitted because it does not align with the goal of the paper, which is to present RadLib as a software tool for calculating radiation property data, not to evaluate or compare the included models.
 All of the reviewer's questions are addressed in detail in the referenced literature (Planck Mean coefficients in [3,5] and WSGG in [10,11]).
-The authors believe that this is an issue of scope rather than missing information, but they are willing to extend the discussion at the editor's discretion.**
+The authors believe that this is an issue of scope rather than missing information but are willing to extend the discussion at the editor's discretion.**

 7. The two previous items combined lead to a significant limitation of RadLib: one cannot easily add new species or modify existing data that is used to generate the absorption coefficients since there has been internal preprocessing of (an unknown subset of) the HITEMP/HITRAN databases to produce curve fits.
 And given that this process is opaque, it isn’t reproducible.

+	**The authors acknowledge that modifying existing models in RadLib is non-trivial, but would like to note that the paper does not claim that the implemented models are easily modified, only that the RadLib framework can be used to implement and validate additional models.
+Additionally, the authors disagree with the reviewer's statement regarding opacity and reproducability.
+The referenced literature (see above) clearly outlines the data sources and preprocessing methods applied; this information was omitted from the current paper for the reasons stated above.
+Given the provided sources, the process is neither opaque nor non-reproducible.**

 8. RadLib only considers CO2 and H2O for WSGG, which is fairly limited.
 Even for Plank mean, only H2O, CO2, CO and CH4 are considered.
 NO and OH would be nice to include.
 It appears that including additional species would be a non-trivial undertaking.